Periodontal Treatment in Torrance, CA

 Periodontal disease is an infection of the tissues that support your teeth.
 It develops in stages:

-• Mild periodontitis — bacteria move below the gumline, creating pockets and beginning to damage bone.
+• Mild Periodontitis — Bacteria spread below the gumline, forming pockets and beginning to damage the supporting bone.

-• Moderate periodontitis — pockets deepen, bone loss accelerates, and teeth may feel less secure.
+• Moderate Periodontitis — Gum pockets deepen, bone loss progresses, and teeth may begin to feel loose.

 Once the disease has progressed past gingivitis, professional Torrance periodontal treatment is the only way to stop the damage and stabilize your gums.